anguzz/powershell/intune/pwExpireNotify/readme.md

 # Disclaimer
 This project has been discontinued due to deployment challenges.
 The `Connect-MgGraph` module currently requires interactive authentication, which makes it unsuitable for silent installations or for fetching password expiration data without user interaction.
-Although the script functions well for individual testing on a personal machine, deploying it on a larger scale within an enterprise environment is not feasible without interactive input, or hard coding in authentication which is not secure.

-For personal or small-scale enterprise use, it is possible to configure a Graph app with read access to manage authentication more securely through hardcoded values in the script however, deploying this solution to client devices with variables for Entra read access poses security risks and is not advised.
-I am looking into alternatives but this serves as a proof of concept that you can setup client side notifications for password expirations on user machines with graph.
+The alternative is configure an Entra app with limited read access to manage authentication more securely through an access token in the script however, deploying this solution to client devices via intune security risks and is not advised.
+If you do follow this approach ensure that the `$destinationPath` in `install.ps1` is pointed at a directory users cannot access to minimize risk.

 # Overview